Keep. Things. Simple.

 Imagine the freedom you would experience if you could let go of that pressure and just do what you want to do.
 You’d have more freedom to travel, take a day off, work for yourself, or, hey, find a job doing work you actually like.

 4. Less stress.

 Imagine a world where you didn’t have to come home to a cluttered house, didn’t have to wake up early on a Saturday morning for something you didn’t really want to do in the first place, and didn’t have to show up at the office every day for a job that made you feel like your soul was dying.

 You can feel it already.
-So much less stress?
+Less stress?

 5. More time.

 One of them is the fear of missing out.
-We’re afraid if we say no, we’ll miss an opportunity to be part of something really great.
+We’re afraid if we say no, we’ll miss an opportunity to be a part of something really great.
 The second is the fear of being bored.
 What will we do?
 Just sit around and watch Netflix all night?

 Try this for one week: clear your calendar at night.
 Work during the day but don’t make any commitments in the evenings.
 Then, with that extra time, prepare dinners with the people you love, go for walks, read books, attend your local mosque or place of worship.

 Amazing opportunities will always be there.
 They’ll never run out.
 And I promise you’ll find a way to fill your extra time.